ryanshay18/P3_Parrots/README.md

 # About The Project
- -  A music website that utilizes Spotify's API and effective algorithims to suggest artists and songs; based upon your previous choices in music
+ -  A movie website that utilizes a web API and effective algorithims to suggest movies and streamers; based upon your previous choices in the quiz we will form

- -  Here is the API we are planning on using, if all goes according to plan: https://developer.spotify.com/documentation/web-api/
+# Tactics & Approaches
+ - We will create a question set that repopulates itself, instead of having to make a new page for each question on the quiz
+ - We will create a login/signup page to create a more personalized experience for the user
+ - We will assign roles that highlight each of our team-members strengths (see project plan for more details on our roles)

+# Crossover info
+ - We communicated with the Pladypodes to create a matching algorithm idea, both repolutating a question set for each question.
+ - Our tactic is to use a quiz, and then recieve a result for "Which movie" after querying the database
+ - In order to give results, our teams both used tables to display the final data

 # Project Plan (May 31 - June 18)
 | Week | GOALS | Lola | Val | Michael | Nick | Ryan |